HallettLab/lab-website/content/teaching.md

 ### Intro to environmental science
 #### ENVS 202, Winter 2019
-Environmental science is the study of natural processes and their modification by human activity.
-To understand and respond to current environmental problems, we need to understand the dynamics that underlie those problems.
-As such, environmental science is highly interdisciplinary and draws on ecology, geology, biology, meteorology, chemistry and physics.
-The aims of this course are to build your capacity to apply science to understand environmental issues and to increase your familiarity with topics in environmental science.

-This course is part of the three-term core sequence in Environmental Studies and is required for Environmental Studies, but not Environmental Science majors.
-It is an introductory course, designed for freshmen and sophomores, and satisfies university general education breadth requirements for natural sciences.
-ENVS 201, 202, 203 may be taken in any order.
+This course aims to build students' capacity to apply science to understand environmental issues and to increase their familiarity with topics in environmental science.
+It is part of the three-term core sequence in Environmental Studies and is required for Environmental Studies, but not Environmental Science majors.
+It is an introductory survey course, designed for freshmen and sophomores, and satisfies university general education breadth requirements for natural sciences.

 ### Data management and visualization